 It then moved to a radically different venue, the Palacio de Cristal of the Museo Nacional Centro de Arte Reina Sofia, in a park in central Madrid in Madrid (January-March 2009).
 Here are a few photos that Josiah took of the Madrid exhibition (click on the images for larger versions):

-Josiah and I have given joint talks about these projects at the Institute of Contemporary Arts in London, at the 66th annual meeting of the American Society for Aesthetics in Northampton, Massachusetts, at the Phoenix Art Museum, hosted by Future Arts Research at Arizona State University, and at the Wexner Center for the Arts at Ohio State.
+Josiah and I have given joint talks about these projects at the Institute of Contemporary Arts in London, at the 66th annual meeting of the American Society for Aesthetics in Northampton, Massachusetts, at the Phoenix Art Museum, hosted by Future Arts Research at Arizona State University, at the Wexner Center for the Arts at Ohio State, and at the Cantor Center for the Arts at Stanford.
 You can also hear us in a short interview about Island Universe on the BBC science program Leading Edge.